Federation of Rhodesia and Nyasaland: Economic growth and political liberalism

 Despite its convoluted government structure, the CAF economy was a success.
-In the first year of the federation, its GDP was an impressive £350 million; two years later it was nearly £450 million.
+In the first year of the federation, its GDP was £350 million; two years later it was nearly £450 million.
 Yet the average income of a European remained approximately ten times that of an African employed in the cash economy, representing only one third of local Africans.

 In 1955, the creation of the Kariba hydro-electric power station was announced.
 It was a remarkable feat of engineering creating the largest man-made dam on the planet at the time and costing £78 million.
 Its location highlighted the rivalry among Southern and Northern Rhodesia, with the former attaining its favoured location for the dam.

 The CAF brought a decade of liberalism with respect to African rights.
 There were African junior ministers in the Southern Rhodesia-dominated CAF, while a decade earlier only 70 Africans qualified to vote in the Southern Rhodesian elections.

 The property and income-qualified franchise of the CAF was, therefore, now much looser.
 While this troubled many whites, they continued to follow Huggins with the CAF's current structure, largely owing to the economic growth.
 But to Africans, this increasingly proved unsatisfactory and their leaders began to voice demands for majority rule.